MicrosoftDocs/visualstudio-docs/docs/ide/suggest-a-feature.md

 ### Why can’t I see my User Voice idea in Developer Community?

 New feature suggestions from the old User Voice forum have been migrated to Developer Community based on the impact to the broader community and our product road map priorities.
-If you think we have missed migrating your suggestion, add it as a new suggestion to Developer Community.
+If you think we've missed migrating your suggestion, add it as a new suggestion to Developer Community.

 ### Why have the votes not been carried over from User Voice?